 - Just In Case: How to Be Self-Sufficient When the Unexpected Happens by Kathy Harrison.
 “Learn how to inventory and rotate your food supply, pack an evacuation kit, maintain communication with loved ones, and much more.”

 TIP: Buy used books to save money.
-I like shopping at Abe books, but Amazon has used books as well.

 2. Buy a Gas Shut-Off Key